Trudeau criticized for calling Canadian election in 4th wave

-Canadian Prime Minister Justin Trudeau defended his decision to call an election during the pandemic in first debate of the campaign for this month’s election.
+MONTREAL (AP) — Canadian Prime Minister Justin Trudeau defended his decision to call an election during the pandemic in first debate of the campaign for this month’s election.

 Trudeau is facing a tough re-election battle against his Conservative Party rival, Erin O’Toole.
 The vote is Sept.
 20.